simplecontainer/smr/README.md

 -------------------------
 To start using simple container first run it to generate smr project and build configuration file.

+### Configuration for the localhost
+Exposing the control plane only to the localhost:
 ```bash
 LATEST_VERSION=$(curl -s https://raw.githubusercontent.com/simplecontainer/smr/main/version)